-Dr. John Belisle’s research focuses on the biochemistry of bacterial pathogens (in particular Mycobacterium tuberculosis, Mycobacterium leprae and Borrelia burgdorferi) and the disease they cause, Tuberculosis, Leprosy and Lyme disease.
+Dr. John Belisle’s research focuses on the biochemistry of bacterial pathogens (in particular Mycobacterium tuberculosis, Mycobacterium leprae and Borrelia burgdorferi) and the diseases they cause: tuberculosis, leprosy and Lyme disease.
 He has a particular interest in how disease-causing bacteria and their hosts respond to one another at a biochemical level.

 Research activities in Dr. Belisle’s laboratory have included the purification and characterization of bacterial proteins (including enzymes), lipids, and glycolconjugates; elucidation of biochemical processes; discovery of diagnostic and vaccine antigens; and the definition of specific molecular interactions involving the innate immune response.
 Most recently, Dr. Belisle has investigated host metabolic responses to identify biochemical pathways altered in response to bacterial infection and disease, and to apply this approach to identify novel biomarkers and biosignatures of disease progression and treatment outcome.

-Dr. Belisle is the Co-Director of the newly established Center for Metabolism of Infectious Diseases (C4MInD).
+Dr. Belisle is co-director of the Center for Metabolism of Infectious Diseases.

 The Study of Host-Pathogen Interactions in Leprosy